Reasonably reasoning AI agents can avoid game-theoretic failures in zero-shot, provably: Extension to unknown, stochastic, and private payoffs

 \section{Extension to unknown, stochastic, and private payoffs}

 Sections~\ref{sec:setup}--\ref{sec:zero_shot} assumed that the stage payoff functions $u_i:A\to[0,1]$ are common knowledge and deterministic.
-We now drop this assumption and allow each agent to observe only its own privately realized stochastic payoffs.
+We now drop that assumption and allow each agent to observe only its own privately realized stochastic payoffs.
+The key simplifying choice in this extension is that the continuation game is still evaluated on \emph{public histories}: private reward histories are used to update a posterior over player $i$'s own mean payoff matrix, but the continuation strategies being compared remain public-history strategies, exactly as in Section~\ref{sec:setup}.
+This keeps the equilibrium benchmark on the realized public play path and removes the need for an additional hidden-history-collapse assumption.